NixOS/rfcs/rfcs/0136-stabilize-incrementally.md

     - Basic stabilization process principles

-- Plan brining Nix into compliance with the principles, and specifying the order the outstanding unstable CLI and Flakes features will be tackled.
+- Plan bringing Nix into compliance with the principles, and specifying the order the outstanding unstable CLI and Flakes features will be tackled.

 ## Layering principles